Vicky Newman

 Vicky Newman (born 29 October 1982) is a British illustrator.

 Born in Pembury, Kent, Newman graduated with honours from Falmouth College of Arts in 2005 with a BA in Communication Design | Illustration She is an advertising and publishing illustrator, best known for advertisements and poster design.
-Her style is an eclectic mix of hand rendered line and digital color and has similarities to the Art Nouveau artists such as Aubrey Beardsley and Alfons Mucha as well as modern movements in contemporary illustration design.
+Her style is an eclectic mix of hand rendered line and digital colour and has similarities to the Art Nouveau artists such as Aubrey Beardsley and Alfons Mucha as well as modern movements in contemporary illustration design.

 Newman has worked on campaigns for Camel Cigarettes, Dolce & Gabbana, and The Independent.
 She has also worked for advertising companies such as Gyro Worldwide in Philadelphia and Brand New World in New York City and for charities including American breast cancer charity Keep A Breast and British environmental and health charity Surfers Against Sewage.
 She a member of the illustration collective House of Aces.

 Press coverage

 Newman has been profiled on Charles Saatchi's Student artist's website.